rdelpoux/ESP32Robot/GettingStarted.md

 4. Search for **ESP32** and press install button for the “**ESP32 by Espressif Systems**“:

-   ​	Be careful Install **version 1.0.6.** Version 2 is not compatible.

    <img src="https://raw.githubusercontent.com/rdelpoux/ESP32Robot/main/img/GettingStarted/GS4.png" alt="Dual-brige " width="800" />

 5. That’s it.
 It should be installed after a few seconds.